Ziad-Algrafi/Ambulance-Detection-System/README.md

-# Usage
+# contact
-To use the system, follow these steps:

-Clone the Repository: Clone this repository to your local machine.
-Dataset: Access the dataset provided in the dataset directory for training and evaluation.
+Access to Data and Models: For access to the dataset and the YOLOv8 model provided in the dataset and model directories respectively, please contact us at: ziadalgurafi@gmail.com, tnoor@taibahu.edu.sa.

-Model: Use the YOLOv8 model provided in the model directory for ambulance detection.
-Run the System: Deploy the system and integrate it with traffic cameras and signaling systems for real-time ambulance detection.
+Deploy the system and integrate it with traffic cameras and signaling systems for real-time ambulance detection.
+For any assistance regarding the system, please contact us at basil.khalid.alharbi@gmail.com.